makisha88/fruit-store/README.md

 For backend simultion json-server has been used and there is mock_data_load.json insade ./data.
 Use command:
-### `json-server --watch ./data/mock_data_load.json
+### json-server --watch ./data/mock_data_load.json
 To start db service.
-Be avear to start db on [local](http://localhost:3000).
-If not make sure that BASE_PATH is changed regarding your set up.
+Be aware to start db on [local](http://localhost:3000).
+If not make sure that BASE_PATH is changed regarding your setup.
-You can read more about it on https://github.com/typicode/json-server
+You can read more about it at https://github.com/typicode/json-server

 ## Available Scripts